 Ease the creation of new text editors

 When I started to develop GNOME LaTeX, I figured out that it was not that easy to create a new text editor based on GTK+ and GtkSourceView.
-In fact if you looked at the source code of gedit, there was 50,000 lines of code just to implement the core features (without the plugins).
+In fact if you looked at the source code of gedit back then, there was 50,000 lines of code just to implement the core features (without the plugins).

 As the GtkSourceView and Tepl roadmap shows, there is still a lot of work to do.